csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Applies causal mediation analysis to identify decisive neurons and attention heads responsible for gender bias in large language models
   - Identifies a small handful of decisive attention heads in this case
 - Amnesic Probing: Behavioral Explanation with Amnesic Counterfactuals ([elazar, ..., goldberg, 2021](https://arxiv.org/pdf/2006.00995.pdf)) - measure the importance of specific info within a model by introducing a causal intervention to erase that information, then observing the causal effects
-- Causal Reasoning and Large Language Models: Opening a New Frontier for Causality ([kiciman...tan, 2023](https://arxiv.org/abs/2305.00050))
-  - LLMs to be used alongside existing causal methods, as a proxy for human domain knowledge and to reduce human effort in setting up a causal analysis
-    - cause-effect pairs, LLM has to discover from graph (tubingen benchmark, neuropathic pain, etc.)

 ## dataset / module explanation